up-for-grabs/up-for-grabs.net/docs/list-a-project.md

 - maintainers are happy and willing to review and work with new contributors to help them learn more about open source

-If you project does not satisfy all of this criteria, it may be declined at the review process.
+If your project does not satisfy all of this criteria, it may be declined at the review process.
 We'll provide suggestions to help address these things so that it may be listed in the future.